AleksandarLilic/Cyclone_II_SoPC/README.md

 **Description:**

 Introductory SW & HW project
-Software implementation of logic unit thru function:
+Software implementation of the logic unit thru function:

     /***********************************************************************
     * function: sw_lu()
     * purpose:  bit operations
     * argument:
     *   a, b : operands
-    *   op: op code of a function
+    *   op: opcode of a function
     * return:
-    *   val : result of a operation
+    *   val : the result of an operation
     ***********************************************************************/
     alt_u8 sw_lu(alt_u8 a, alt_u8 b, alt_u8 op);

 Peripherals used: GPIO for switches, button and LEDs.
 Operands and opcode are set thru 18 slide switches with padding on *b* operand.
-Result is displayed on 8 red LEDs.
-Reset switch.
+The result is displayed on 8 red LEDs.
+Switch for a microcontroller reset.
 External crystal used is 50MHz.

 **Status:**
 Finished